-Most writers don’t know how to write prose that entangles a reader’s imagination.
+Most writers don’t know how to write prose that entangles a reader’s imagination and appeals to their senses.

 If you want to move her out of that chair and into your fictive universe, you need to consciously replace what she is thinking, seeing, hearing, smelling, and feeling.